60 second recommendation

 First, check to see if your state’s 529 plan has any special benefits that might make you choose it (note to Washington residents: our 529 plan doesn’t have anything special as of this writing, so you can safely ignore it).
 (There’s also these even more detailed plan feature comparison that you can check.)

-If your state does NOT have any such benefits (like state income tax breaks on contributions, say, or matching dollars from the gov’ment), then head on over to Vanguard, my favorite financial services firm, and open their 529 plan.
+If your state does NOT have any such benefits (like state income tax breaks on contributions, say, or matching dollars from the gov’ment), then head on over to either Fidelity for their national (New Hampshire) plan and choose from their index fund options, or to Vanguard, and open their (Nevada) 529 plan.

 For investments, I recommend the ‘set it and forget it’ age-based Target Enrollment options.
 I think this fund switches to quickly into bonds and cash, so consider picking the option 4 years after your child turns 18/will start college.
 So, if your child was born in 2020 and will attend college in 2038, choose the 2042 plan instead (i.e. the year they turn 22.)